 Rear End Car Accidents

 When we are driving, we obviously have a certain amount of control over our own vehicles.
 On the other hand, the driving behaviors and actions of other drivers are entirely out of our hands.
 Take a rear end accident, for instance.
-We can be a safe and skilled driver.
+We can be safe and skilled drivers.
 We may obey all traffic laws and still end up involved in an automobile crash with another who has crashed into us from behind.

 Rear End Car Accident Law in Broward County, Florida

 Under Florida Law, there is a rebuttable presumption that the rear driver is at fault in a rear-end crash.
 Florida Law prohibits drivers from following vehicles too closely.
 This means that a victim of a rear-end collision does not have to prove negligence, as long as the victim proves that the driver rear-ended you.
-A rear driver may attempt to present evidence that the driver to the front did something wrong and that the driver to the front should be to blame for share some of the blame, which is known as comparative negligence.
+A rear driver may attempt to present evidence that the driver to the front did something wrong and that the driver to the front should be to blame for sharing some of the blame, which is known as comparative negligence.
 For example, the rear driver may allege that the driver to the front changed lanes right in front of the rear driver or that the brake lights of the driver to the front were not working.

 Employees injured in rear end car accidents while working may file a personal injury lawsuit in addition to a workers’ compensation claim under Deerfield Beach FL Rear End Car Accident Law.

 What to Do After a Rear End Crash in Broward County, Florida